ride-css/ride-css/README.md

 ##Documentation
 ####How to include Ride in your .styl file
 ```
-// do this and you're ready to code your beautiful webapp/website!
-// assuming your buildable file is into a workspace/test folder
-// and ride-css is into your workspace/ folder
+// assuming you are using the stylus-contrib for grunt
+// type this
-@require '../ride-css/*'
+@require 'ride-css'

 // write your wonderful code here
 ```